 You are advised to have your own attorney be with you during any interviews and look over any documents your employer asks you to provide.
 If you cannot have an attorney, request that a witness be present (though your employer may refuse this).
 The HR representative may say they are on your side, but they are not: They work for your employer.

-Some employers also ask you to sign a document agreeing to participate and cooperate in your investigation, but you are not required to sign this.
+Some employers also ask you to sign a document agreeing to participate in and cooperate with your investigation, but you are not required to sign it.
 Have your attorney look it over before signing anything.

 You can always request to see your “investigation record,” which includes any interview notes or other documents related to your case; however, your employer does not have to show you this record if they choose not to discipline you.